Something Plato Said

 Back to basics for educational outcomes.

 So what does all of this mean?
-Essentially, it means what every good teacher already knows.
-Students are incredibly diverse and unique.
-Each student brings into the classroom a range of lived experiences that inform the way they approach any education process.
-We need to be aware of these factors.
-We need to teach for these factors.
-We need to have the humility to accept when we don’t quite get it right.
+Essentially, it means that effective teachers learn to see students as whole people.
+Each student brings a range of lived experiences that shape how they approach learning.
+Teachers need to be aware of these factors, plan with them in mind, and have the humility to recognise when they do not quite get it right.

 References